 Operating any business comes with a certain level of risk.
-When developing a marketing budget, consider your appetite for risk when determining a spend amount.
+When developing a marketing budget, consider your appetite for risk when determining a spending amount.
 Do you want to be aggressive, or is it time to turtle up and seek shelter?
 Both decisions have their pros and cons.
 Overspending results in inefficient use of resources and can result in cash flow issues if not curtailed.
 Under-spending results in forgone opportunities, stagnant growth, and loss of market share.
-Consider current business questions and ask yourself whether it would be advantageous to be more aggressive or more conservative?
+Consider current business questions and ask yourself whether it would be advantageous to be more aggressive or more conservative.

-If you answered aggressive add 2%.
+If you answered aggressively add 2.5%.

-If you answered conservative subtract 1%.
+If you answered conservatively subtract 1%.

 An Example Marketing Budget

 Let’s work through an example.
-Let’s pretend Tortoise and Hare Software (TNHS) is developing 2020 projections and wants to determine their marketing budget.
+Let’s pretend Tortoise and Hare Software (TNHS) is developing 2020 projections and wants to determine its marketing budget.
 FY2019 saw annual revenues of 500k but they recently acquired additional funding for FY 2020 and want to grow revenues to 1MM.
 TNHS has analyzed various sales mixes for achieving 1MM in revenue and after determining cost structures, are expecting to be able to deliver 1MM in revenue on a 40% gross margin, leaving 400k for a marketing budget, administrative expenses, and potential profits.
 Developing revenue to 500k was a slow, multi-year process and to make such a substantial leap will take increased investment in marketing.
 Investors are asking for a growth plan.

 The digital marketing and software development industries are growing and changing rapidly.
 New innovations from upstream suppliers like Google and Microsoft are reaching the market constantly and the burden falls on boutique service providers to serve as evangelists for their capabilities.
 Solutions are abstract and as such, providers must bake cushion into their margins.
 TNHS decides that their market characteristics meet that of a growth market and decide to establish a baseline of 10% of projected annual revenue for their marketing budget.